resbaz/lessons/authorea/05_EquationsTables/insertingEquations.md

 ##### Challenge 1
 Insert Einstein's famous equation, E =mc^2, into your document, along with another equation of your choice.

-#### Challenge 2
+##### Challenge 2

-Create a table, give the table a `/label` and a `/caption`.
-You may need to seek outside information in LaTex as to what these fields do.
-Cross reference your table to a reference within your manuscript and use `/ref{}` notation.
+Create a table and give it a `/label` and a `/caption`.
+You may need to seek outside information about LaTeX to find out how these fields work.
+Cross reference your table to a reference within your manuscript using the `/ref{}` notation.

 ----
 Next we'll learn how to [insert figures](../06_Figures/insertingFigures.md).